Selectors#

 Set operations#

-Selectors support set operations such as:
+Selectors support the following set operations:

 • UNION: A | B